 A member of good standing may avail of a Pag-IBIG home financing loan from the Fund with some of the lowest interest rates in the market, and repayment terms of up to 30 years.
 Pag-IBIG housing loans offer low monthly amortizations, making it possible for even low-salary employees to benefit from the program.
 The maximum housing loan availment is 6M Pesos with the lowest interest rate from 6.985% per annum.

 To qualify for a Pag-IBIG housing loan, a member must satisfy the following requirements:

 a.
-Must be a member under the Pag-IBIG I for at least 24 months, as evidenced by the remittance of at least 24 monthly contributions at the time of loan application.
+Must be a member under the Pag-IBIG I membership program for at least 24 months, as evidenced by the remittance of at least 24 membership savings (MS) at the time of loan application.

 b.
 Not more than 65 years old at the date of loan application and must be insurable; provided further that he is not more than 70 years old at loan maturity;